FOA logo (R)

 .
 A revista RTI do mês de abril já está disponível online e recomendo a leitura de alguns artigos:

-As part of celebrating 25 years of serving the fiber optic industry as its primary source of technical information and independent certifying body, FOA thought it appropriate to create a short history of the organization and how it has developed to help the fiber optic industry.
+As part of celebrating 25 years of serving the fiber optic industry in 2020 as its primary source of technical information and independent certifying body, FOA thought it appropriate to create a short history of the organization and how it has developed to help the fiber optic industry.
 We also wanted to recognize the contributions many people have made to the organization over the years that made FOA what it is today.

 The FOA history is now archived on the FOA website where you can read it anytime or link to it.